 7. Allegheny City Brewing

-The Allegheny City Brewing is located in Deutschtown and is a prominent member of the Pittsburgh crafts brewing community.
-Even though it’s not an old brewery, it still has its place among the hearts of people of all age groups.
+The Allegheny City Brewing is located in Deutschtown and is a prominent Pittsburgh Crafts Brewing community member.
+Even though it’s not an old brewery, it still has its place in the hearts of people of all age groups.
 Their hand-drawn logo and murals on reclaimed wood add to the rustic ambiance of the place.

-Both the city and the Pittsburgh breweries are worth a visit if you’re in Pennsylvania.
-Also consider paying visits to nearby breweries like Spoonwood Brewing, Helltown Brewing, and Penn Brewery; just as amazing and worth experiencing.
+The city and the Pittsburgh breweries are worth visiting if you’re in Pennsylvania.
+Also, consider visiting nearby breweries like Spoonwood Brewing, Helltown Brewing, and Penn Brewery; they are just as amazing and worth experiencing.